Rated Excellent Online

 Secured Loan on a Short Lease Property

 A short lease can make it extremely difficult to raise secured finance against a property.
-Understanding the thresholds lenders apply and the lease extension process can help you find a path forward, even if your lease is already under 80 years.
+Understanding the thresholds FCA-authorised lenders apply, the marriage value concept and the statutory lease extension process can help you find a path forward, even if your lease is already under 80 years.
+Specialist lenders such as Together Money and Norton Home Loans will sometimes consider leases under 70 years where the borrower is committed to extending.

 £283 Avg. monthly saving